-The deadline for submitting and paying P11Ds and PAYE Settlement Agreements (PSAs) for the 2020/21 tax year is around the corner.
-With the deadlines fast approaching, we look at how COVID-19 will impact the reporting requirements for P11Ds and PSAs.
+The deadline for submitting and paying P11Ds and PAYE Settlement Agreements (PSAs) for the 2021/22 tax year is not far away.

-As a recap, P11Ds are prepared when employees are provided with taxable benefits throughout the tax year.
-Class 1A National Insurance Contributions (NIC) is payable by the employer at 13.8% of the benefit, while the employee will pay tax on the benefit in the future, once the P11Ds are submitted and HMRC have updated the employee’s tax code and/or raised an assessment.
+P11Ds are prepared when employees are provided with taxable benefits throughout the tax year.
+Class 1A National Insurance Contributions (NIC) is payable by the employer at 13.8% of the benefit, while the employee will pay tax on the benefit, once the P11Ds are submitted and HMRC have updated the employee’s tax code and/or raised an assessment.

-PSA’s allow employers to report and pay tax on benefits provided to employees, to ensure employees are not financially disadvantaged.
-Benefits to be included on a PSA must be minor, irregular or impracticable and if they qualify, don’t need to be reported on P11Ds.
+PSA’s allow employers to report and pay tax on benefits provided to staff, to ensure employees are not financially disadvantaged.
+Benefits that can be included on a PSA must be minor, irregular or impracticable to report on an individual’ P11D.
 New categories for PSA’s should be agreed with HMRC, prior to an expense or benefit being provided.

-As a result of the pandemic, if you provided medical benefits, be aware the taxable value may have changed for 2020/21.
+As a result of the pandemic, if you provided medical benefits, be aware the taxable value may have changed for 2021/22.
 Some medical providers have made refunds to employers where they have failed to provide services that were originally specified.
 Note that the reportable value of the benefit in kind (BIK) is the amount paid in the year, less any refund relating to that year, regardless of when it is received.

 Ultra Low Emission Vehicles (ULEVs) are cars with approved CO2 emission figures of 1 to 50g/km.
 Along with the year of registration, the percentage BIK is now based on the ‘electric range’.
 This is the distance the car can travel on electric power before its batteries need recharging.
 This figure will now need to be reported on P11Ds.
 The specific percentages can be found here.

-The Official Rate of Interest (ORI) decreased from 2.25% to 2.00% in the 2020/21 tax year.
+The Official Rate of Interest (ORI) is 2.00% for the 2021/22 tax year.
 This rate is used to calculate the taxable benefit of taxable employer-provided accommodation and, on employer provided loans in excess of £10,000.

 Normally any items that are purchased by employees for which the cost is reimbursed by their employer would be taxable.
 HMRC announced in May 2020 a temporary exemption from tax and NIC, covering any home office equipment purchased by employees and reimbursed by employers during the pandemic.
 To be eligible for the exemption, the equipment: